sailro/EscapeFromTarkov-Trainer/README.md

 - No visor (off by default), so even when using a face shield-visor you won't see it.
 - Locations for taking/placing quest items (off by default).
 Only items related to your started quests are displayed.
 - Hidden stashes like buried barrels or ground caches (off by default).
-- Ability to list all lootable items and to track any item by name (even in containers).
+- Ability to list all lootable items and to track any item by name (even in containers and corpses).
 - Unlimited stamina (off by default).
 - Force all guns (even bolt action guns) to use automatic firing mode with customizable fire rate.
 - Thermal and night visions (even combined).